 In the essence…

-Solution A: Seeing the big picture (we can train ourselves to see it). a) Applying solutions from the appropriate level.
-When you have a cold, no need to do a past life regression, when all you need is to drink liquids and take vit C. b) Keeping balance between the active and inactive ingredient: balance between allowing for things to fall into place AND taking responsibility for our part.
+See the big picture.
+Solve things on the right level.
+Keep the balance between the active and inactive ingredient: balance between allowing for things to fall into place AND taking responsibility for our part.

 Important questions to ask ourselves: